Nadal into French Open final after Zverev fall

 "It is difficult to say a lot of things in this situation.
 For me to be in the final of Roland Garros is a dream but at the same time to finish that way is not nice.

-"I was in a small room with Sascha and to see him crying was a tough moment."
+"I was in a small room with Sascha [in the treatment room off court] and to see him crying was a tough moment."

+Zverev's retirement put Nadal into Sunday's final, where he will play Norwegian eighth seed Casper Ruud or Croatian 20th seed Marin Cilic

+On his 36th birthday, Nadal has become the second oldest men's singles finalist in French Open history behind American Bill Tilden, who was 37 when he was runner-up in 1930.

 More to follow.